TGC Health Department Confirms three new deaths from causes related to COVID-19

-According to the release the patients were a man in his 60s from Tom Green County, a woman in her 80s from Tom Green County, and a woman in her 60s from Sterling County.
+According to the release the patients were a man in his 40s from Tom Green County, a woman in her 70s from Crockett County, and a woman in her 90s from Tom Green County.
 No other information about the patients was included in the release.

 The full statement, issued by the City of San Angelo, is below.